HiGregory/opendata/README.md

 ## 🏛️ Open DataGovs
 ⚡Bring insights to non-technical users with Text-To-SQL Apps using LLMs and Open Data ⚡

-Looking to connect your DB to DataGovs.
-Check out API Docs.
+How can we support production-ready use cases of Large Language Model components that are simply not just an API wrapper or "framework" but tools that provide control and visibility to model outputs.

-Private Data: As you move DataGovs with private data, we help teams with onboarding and a dedicated Discord Channel.
-Fill out the form.
+Open Data: Leverages public data sources on top of the language model to demonstrate scalable applications that meet compliance and privacy goals.

 ### 🤔 What is this?
-Language Learning Models (LLMs) are emerging as a transformative technology, not just enabling developers to build apps but also helping democratize data analysis.
-Leveraging LLMs to run analysis on public and private data for business is work for many reasons: quality of data, lack of standards, access control and compliance are just a few.
+Large Language Models (LLMs) are emerging as a transformative technology, not just enabling developers to build apps but also helping democratize data analysis.
+Leveraging LLMs to run analysis on public data related use cases is a simple way of showing value to processes.

 This repository leverages Open Data to provide example use cases